Julius Drewe: Early origins

 Julius' father, Rev. George Smith Drew, was born 22 October 1818 in Kensington, then a village on the outskirts of London, to an affluent family.
 He was a clergyman and serial publisher.
 Julius' mother was Mary Peek, born 13 March 1821 in Islington.
 Julius' grandfather, George H. Drew, was born in Belgravia, in Westminster in 1790 but at the age of four moved with his parents to their country house in the South Hams, Devonshire.
 George moved back to London aged twenty-one and became a tea merchant during the birth of the Industrial Revolution.
-The Drew family had close ties with the French aristocracy in the eighteenth century by the lineage of King Louis XIII of France through his great-granddaughter.
+The Drew family had close ties with the French aristocracy in the 18th century by the lineage of King Louis XIII through his great-granddaughter.
 As a result of this, Thomas Drew (Julius' great-grandfather) was born 1745 in Gironde, France.
 Thomas later migrated back to England with his father at a young age, at some time before the outbreak of the French Revolution of 1789, and became an architect based in Sloane Street, Westminster.

 Life

 As a child he attended Bedford School between 1862 and 1874, a traditional private boarding school founded by King Edward VI.
 After leaving school at eighteen years of age, Julius started his working life as a tea buyer in China for his uncle Francis Peek (c.1836–99), a partner in Liverpool tea-merchants Peek and Winch.
 Julius’s great uncle, Richard Peek (1782–1867), one of the three brothers who founded Peek and Winch, was an abolitionist and philanthropist who was on the organising committee of the anti-slavery conventions held in London in 1840 and 1843.
 Julius opened his first tea shop four years later in Liverpool in 1878, aged only twenty-one.
 In 1883 Drewe and John Musker (1846–1926) founded the Home and Colonial Trading Association, which sold teas selected in India by Drewe, alongside other groceries.
 By 1903 the company had 500 stores.
 In 1883 he moved to London to expand his enterprises.
 The business developed rapidly under the name of Home and Colonial Stores.
 After only six years, in 1889, he and his partner, John Musker, were able to retire from active participation in the firm as extremely rich men.
 Drew was only thirty-two years old.
 In 1919 they sold their shares in the business for £3.5 million, then a huge sum (estimated at £193 million today).

-In 1898 he bought Wadhurst Park.
+In 1898 he bought Wadhurst Park in East Sussex.